 In addition, there should be a touch of humor added, because humor is what creates those positive vibes we tend to remember later on.

-Whiteboard animations easily as easy as abc?
+Are whiteboard animations as easy as ABC?

 Creating a video can be easy.
 The essential is the use of black on white, to show clear lines, which has to do with aesthetics than about getting the message across.
 But it does somehow indirectly affect the message in a positive way.
 For instance, if the image on the board contained too much color in its objects, the viewer would pay more attention to the colors rather than the objects relating a message.

 Other aesthetical features include bolding and coloring specific words to highlight what words are important and contrasting to the message the advertiser is attempting to represent.

 Technical aspects of whiteboard videos we can appreciate are the lines, circles, and boxes to conveniently demonstrate complex concepts in a short duration of time.
 It’s easier for the mind to see a few connecting lines with pictures rather than blocks of text.

 Our mind can quickly grasp the idea with schemas and heuristics – we can quickly guess the meaning of clearly defined objects due to its familiarity.

 Notice that the voice is spoken before the images are drawn.